bvaughn/react-virtualized/README.md

 Below is a simple `VirtualScroll` example.
 Each row in the virtualized list is rendered through the use of a `rowRenderer` function for performance reasons.
 This function must return an element with a unique `key` and must fit within the specified `rowHeight`.

+**Note** that it is very important that rows do not have vertical overflow.
+This will make scrolling the list difficult (as individual items will intercept the scroll events).
+For this reason it is recommended that your rows use a style like `overflow-y: hidden`.)

 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';